neutron-org/testnets/quark/testcases/ICA+ICQ.md

 ## Test cases [informational]

 This section contains the desciption of the ICA and ICQ test cases.
 The *single* testing [script](https://github.com/neutron-org/neutron-contracts/blob/neutron_audit_oak_19_09_2022_fixes/validator_test.sh) goes through all the steps in both the ICA and ICQ test cases, which you can check by reading the script.

-This section simply provides you with the description of the tasks.
+> **Note: this section simply provides you with the description of the tasks, no actions are required here.
+You will go through all the steps in the next section by running the test script.**

 ### ICA